incrediblesound/configurable-form/README.md

   ]
 ]

+/*
-// This data model will be injected into the store at store.formName const person = new Map({
+This data model will be injected into the store in the configurableForm reducer at the key determined by the form name */ const person = new Map({
   name: '',
   age: null,